 Occupational Requirements and Job Types

-Becoming a medical transcriptionist typically requires postsecondary training in medical transcription, which is offered often at community colleges, vocational schools and online schools.
+Becoming a medical transcriptionist typically requires postsecondary education in medical transcription, which is offered often at community colleges, vocational schools and online schools.
 Certificates in medical transcription may be completed in one year.
 However, some students may prefer to earn an associate degree, particularly if they think they may want to eventually go on to pursue a bachelor's degree.

 In addition to the right education, candidates should possess strong skills in the following areas: